I have dozens of passports, and I need to renew them constantly.

 If you want others to allow you into their lives—to have real relationship with them—you must earn a relational passport from each person you engage.
 The best way to do so is to relate to others in such a way that they would answer “yes” to three key questions, each of which encompasses a variety of sub-questions that roll around in people’s minds when they are thinking of opening up to you:

 - Can I trust you?
-Will you guard my secrets, especially the embarrassing ones?
+Will you guard my confidences and secrets, especially the embarrassing ones?
 Will you lose respect for me or judge me if I allow you to see how badly I’ve blown it?
+Will you treat me with the same respect and care as you do others?
 Will you be gentle and patient even when I’m exasperating?
 Will you reject me if I don’t do everything right?
 Will you assume the best about me or will you jump to conclusions and blame me for all my problems?
 Can I trust you with the “fine china” of my life?

 - Do you really care about me?
 Are you just politely tolerating me or simply fulfilling an obligation?
 Or do you really want to help me?
 Why?
 How could anyone love a person with such problems?
 Will you take time to listen to me?
 Do you care enough to push past my outer defenses and patiently help me sort out the tangled mess in my heart?
 Will you love me like Jesus does, even when I’m not very loveable?